IRS Form 8978 Instructions

 Multiple filings

-In some situations, you may receive multiple 8986 forms, relating to both AAR adjustments and BBA adjustments.
+In some situations, you may receive multiple 8986 forms, relating to both AAR adjustments and BBA adjustments for partnership returns.

 If this occurs, the IRS instructions state that the Form 8978 related to AAR adjustments should be completed first.
 After that, the numbers would be included on the subsequent Form 8978, and included in the ‘as previously reported’ numbers related to the audit adjustments.